TRU: Targeted Reverse Update for Efficient Multimodal Recommendation Unlearning: Introduction

 \section{Introduction}

 Multimodal recommendation systems (MRS) have become increasingly important in modern personalized platforms~\citep{mrs_survey_liu2023,fusion_survey25,huang2025survey}.
 By jointly modeling user-item interaction graphs and rich item content, such as images and text, they capture user preferences more accurately than interaction-only recommendation systems~\citep{zou2025realworld_recsys, mrs_survey_liu2023, mrs_survey_zhou2023}.
 However, this deep personalization also creates a serious privacy risk, as the tightly coupled multimodal signals in MRS may encode users' private and sensitive behaviors~\citep{ge2024trustworthy_recsys}.
-As data privacy regulations grant users the right to request deletion of their personal data \citep{gdpr2016art17, ccpa1798_105, pipl2021}, the MRS must ensure not only that the data itself is removed, but also that its influence on the trained model is fully erased.
+As data privacy regulations grant users the right to request deletion of their personal data \citep{gdpr2016art17, ccpa1798_105, pipl_official2021, pipl2021}, an MRS must remove both the data and its influence on the trained model.

 A straightforward way to satisfy such deletion requests is to retrain the entire model from scratch after each request.
 However, this strategy is computationally unsustainable in real-world systems, especially when deletion requests are frequent.
 As a result, \emph{machine unlearning} has emerged as a practical alternative for removing data influence without full retraining \citep{mu1,nguyen2025survey}.
 For practical unlearning in deployed MRS, it must satisfy three requirements simultaneously: \textbf{efficiency}, \textbf{forgetting fidelity}, and \textbf{retaining utility}.
 Specifically, it should process deletion requests without full retraining, thoroughly remove the influence of the target data, and preserve recommendation quality on the remaining data.
 The core challenge is that these objectives are inherently in tension~\citep{li2025recunlearn_survey, benchmark24}.